General principles for topical formulations

-- May be messy or uncomfortable
+- The applications may also be messy or uncomfortable.

 Topical formulations are made up in a vehicle, or base, which may be optimised for a particular site of the body or type of skin condition.
-The product may be designed to be moisturising or to maximise the penetration of an active ingredient, a medicine, into or through the skin.
+The product may be designed to be moisturising or to maximise the penetration of an active ingredient, often a medicine, into or through the skin.

-- Small molecules are more easily absorbed through the skin than large molecules.
+- Small molecules are more easily absorbed through the skin than large molecules

-- Lipophilic compounds are better absorbed than hydrophilic compounds.
+- Lipophilic compounds are better absorbed than hydrophilic compounds

-- Higher concentrations may penetrate more than lower concentrations.
+- Higher concentrations of the active ingredient may penetrate more than lower concentrations

 - Other ingredients in the formulation may interact to increase or reduce potency or absorption rates.